Eight former Pittsburgh Pirates born on this date, including a Hall of Famer who got away.

 Charles “Pop” Smith, shortstop for the 1885-89 Pittsburgh Alleghenys.
 He was the Opening Day shortstop for the 1887 Alleghenys, the first year that Pittsburgh played in the National League.
 Smith joined the franchise in October 1884 when he was purchased from the Columbus Buckeyes of the American Association.
 The Alleghenys received a total of ten players from Columbus, as the club folded.
 In fact, the Alleghenys were often referred to as the old Columbus team in 1885, so much so that articles from other cities often cited their teams performances against Columbus in the past instead of Pittsburgh.
 Smith stayed with the Alleghenys until he was sold off in July of 1889.
 In his five seasons in Pittsburgh. he hit just .220 over 557 games, but he had very good speed and played strong defense in the middle of the diamond, splitting his time between shortstop and second base.
 Smith was one of the first players born in Canada to play in the majors.
 He lasted 12 seasons in the big leagues playing 1,112 games, hitting .222 with 87 triples and 643 runs scored.
 He led all second basemen in assists in 1884 and 1885, then moved to shortstop in 1886 and led the league in fielding percentage.
 The Alleghenys parted ways with him at the perfect time.
 In 1890, he led NL second basemen in errors and he led the league in strikeouts as well.
 He played briefly in the majors in 1891, then continued his pro career in the minors, playing until 1899.
 He also served as a player/manager for three seasons in the minors.

 Frank Ringo, catcher for the 1885-86 Pittsburgh Alleghenys.
 Ringo bounced around a lot during his brief career, playing for five teams in four years.
 He appeared in the National League during all four seasons and spent parts of three seasons in the American Association.
-He began the 1885 season with Augusta in the minor leagues before moving on to the Detroit Wolverines, playing for the aforementioned Charlie Morton.
-He joined the Alleghenys late and caught three games, going 2-for-11 at the plate.
+He began the 1885 season with the Detroit Wolverines, playing for the aforementioned Charlie Morton.
 Detroit released him that season because of a drinking problem.
+He then played for Augusta of the Southern League for 13 games, where it was said that he hadn’t touched a drop of alcohol since his early season incident.
+Ringo joined the Alleghenys on September 26th when the Augusta team disbanded for the season.
+He was joined by teammate/pitcher John Hofford in Pittsburgh.
+Ringo caught three games (all of Hofford’s starts) over the final six days of the season, going 2-for-11 at the plate.
 In 1886, he played 15 games for Pittsburgh, splitting his time between first base and catcher.
 Those games at first base were the only ones he played there during his Major League career.
 Ringo hit .214 with five RBIs in 56 at-bats for the 1886 Alleghenys.
-He finished that season with the Kansas City Cowboys in the National League.
+On August 3rd, manager Horace Phillips released both Ringo and Hofford due to having too many men on the payroll at the time.
+They used just 20 players all season and not all of them were with the team on August 3rd.
+Ringo finished that season with the Kansas City Cowboys in the National League.
 That was the end of his big league career.
-Ringo played two more seasons in the minors before his life came to a tragic ending.
+Ringo played two more seasons in the minors, including 1887 with Kansas City in the Western League with Hofford as his teammate.
+That was before his life came to a tragic ending.
 Just before Opening Day in 1889, Ringo committed suicide by ingesting a lethal amount of morphine.
 He was just 28 years old.